tsekitsi/viszot/README.md

 In this project I develop a web application, VisZot, that extends the citation management software Zotero.
 VisZot allows users to define and visualize relationships between citations in their Zotero library (e.g. A cites B).
 All data created in VisZot gets stored with the citations in Zotero using the Zotero API.
 Therefore, a user's VisZot data and Zotero library are fundamentally synchronized.

+### 1.3 Overview

+In this document I provide a description of the development enviroment, an explanation of the application's architecture, a discussion of features and limitations and an outline of future improvements.

 <!--